lbahtarliev/McAfeeWebGateway/README.md

 * Listing lists
 * Viewing list entries

-This has been tested against 7.4 of the appliance and works with Python 2.7.
+This has been tested against version 7.4 of the appliance and works with Python 2.7.

 You will require the following Python libraries: